-- 12 hours of Basic Skills courses, including: - 6 hours of English Composition - 3 hours of Speech Communication - 3 hours of college level Mathematics (statistics will be required of transfer students where university curriculum requires it) - 12 hours of Humanities courses from at least three of the following - Disciplines: Art, Theater, Philosophy, Music, History, Literature, Performance courses are excluded. - 12 hours of Social and Behavioral Science courses from at least three of the following disciplines: Sociology, Psychology, Political Science, Economics, Geography, Anthropology - 9 hours of Natural and Physical Science courses from at least two disciplines (lecture with lab). - Transcripts of students fulfilling the requirement of this agreement will be appropriately coded by the sending institution.
+12 hours of Basic Skills courses, including:

+- 6 hours of English Composition - 3 hours of Speech Communication - 3 hours of college level Mathematics (statistics will be required of transfer students where university curriculum requires it) - 9 hours of Humanities courses from at least three of the following disciplines: Art, Theater, Philosophy, Music, History, Literature, Performance courses are excluded. - 9 hours of Social and Behavioral Science courses from at least three of the following disciplines: Sociology, Psychology, Political Science, Economics, Geography, Anthropology

+- 9 hours of Natural and Physical Science courses from at least two disciplines (lecture with lab). - 3 hours of Lifetime Fitness and Health, which includes one lecture course and one physical activity course. - 3 hours of Computer Skills

+Transcripts of students fulfilling the requirement of this agreement will be appropriately coded by the sending institution.